achung89/react-futures/README.md

 ### Using with third party libraries (ramda, lodash, etc.)

-Third party libraries that examine the inner contents of input parameters will suspend if passed in a future.
-To prevent this use the `fmapArr`, `fmapObj` and `ftap` functons. `fmapArr` and `fmapObj` convert immutable functions into lazy operations. `fmapArr` is used for array returning immutable operations while `fmapObj` is for object returning immutable functions. `ftap` creates a deferred operation from a mutable function.
+Third party libraries that inspect the contents of input parameters will suspend if passed in a future.
+To prevent this use `lazyArr` and `lazyObj`.
+These methods lazyily evaluate array and object returning functions respectively.

-Lets take lodash's `_.cloneDeep` function for example.
+Lets take a look at an example using lodash's `_.cloneDeep`.
 If you pass a future in the function, it would suspend since `_.cloneDeep` iterates through the properties of the future.

 ```javascript
 const dave = new FutureUser('Dave');